bringauto/packager/doc/ReliablePackageSource.md

 - if the Package has no dependencies build Package as is.

-**NOTE**: currently there is no command for "Create sysroot from already built Packages".\
+**NOTE**: currently there is a command for "Create sysroot from already built Packages" - `create-sysroot`.
-If you want to build only your Package you need to build all dependencies one by one or build complete Package repository from scratch.

 ## Update Package